SideStore/SideStore-Docs/guides/install.md

 # Install via SideServer (Mac)

 Currently, this method is only available for macOS.
 To install via Windows, or if this method is not working, see the next section.
+Before you start, make sure to [setup WireGuard](#Setting-up-WireGuard) and is within the [install requirements](#Install-Requirements)!

 1. Download and install SideServer for [macOS](https://github.com/SideStore/SideServer-macOS/releases/latest/download/SideServer.dmg).